 At the end of the school day, it is important that all students be picked up during the allotted dismissal time unless they are staying in after-school care or tutoring with a teacher for which parent permission has been granted.
-The allotted dismissal time for car rider pick up is between 2:55-3:30pm Monday through Thursday and 12:25-1:00pm on Fridays or early dismissal days.
-After 3:30 Monday through Thursday and after 1:00pm on Fridays, students who are still in the building will be moved to after-school care, parents will be notified, and a fee will incur.
+The allotted dismissal time for car rider pick up is between 2:15-2:45pm Monday through Thursday and 12:15-12:45pm on Fridays or early dismissal days.
+After dismissal has concluded, students who are still on campus will be moved to after-school care, parents will be notified, and a fee will incur.
 In the afternoons, especially Friday afternoons, teachers need to be free to plan, be present in meetings, schedule/conduct parent conferences, and be available for any professional development trainings provided.
 Therefore, it is imperative that students be picked up on time in the afternoons.
 In the event a student is repeatedly picked up past the allotted time, a parent/guardian meeting with the Principal will be required.